 What Does Inland Marine Insurance Typically Not Cover?

 As you might expect, inland marine insurance does not generally cover losses that standard commercial insurance policies (general liability, property, auto) will typically cover.
 Any property stored at a business’s main location and business vehicles are likely covered by other commercial policies and, thus, will not covered by inland marine insurance.
 Inland marine policies also does not typically cover property transported by sea or air, or any damages that happen before the equipment is shipped.
 Finally, damage from earthquakes or floods is typically not covered under inland marine insurance policies.

 Inland marine insurance is not legally required, so whether a business needs inland marine insurance will depend on what kind of property and equipment it needs to cover.
 If a business frequently ships products and materials of high value, then this insurance policy can help put the business owner’s mind at ease when a shipment is made.
 If a business has any moveable property, from construction equipment to tradeshow booths, the business could benefit from inland marine insurance.
 Check to see if your commercial insurance covers specific items to determine whether an inland marine insurance policy makes sense for your business.

 Find Inland Marine Insurance

 If you would like to learn more about added protection for equipment that you transport frequently or store at a secondary location, inland marine insurance can be a great option.
-Acrisure makes it easy to find an insurance provider that offers the specific type of insurance policy you are looking for.
+Acrisure makes it easy to find a business insurance provider that offers the specific type of insurance policy you are looking for.
 We can help you decide whether inland marine insurance is right for you.
 Contact us today to get started.